Wayne Brown (speedway rider)

 Wayne Michael Brown (1959–1991) was a speedway rider from New Zealand.
-He earned 3 caps for the New Zealand national speedway team.
+He earned three caps for the New Zealand national speedway team.

 Speedway career

 Brown rode in the top two tiers of British Speedway from 1976 to 1982, riding for various clubs.

-In 1980, he became the National League Riders' Champion, which was held at Wimbledon Stadium on 28 September 1980.
+In 1980, Brown became the National League Riders' Champion, which was held at Wimbledon Stadium on 28 September 1980.

-on 29 January 1991, Brown died in an industrial accident in his native New Zealand.
+On 29 January 1991, Brown died in an industrial accident in his native New Zealand.